This post may contain affiliate links. Please read our disclosure policy.

 Spreading brownie batter evenly into a small baking dish before baking.

-2. Remove from the oven and let the brownies cool in the dish for about 10 minutes before slicing.
+2. Let the brownies cool in the dish for at least 10 minutes before slicing.
+They firm up as they cool, so don’t rush this step.

 Expert Tips